Kingxukai/linux/Documentation/userspace-api/gpio/gpio-handle-set-config-ioctl.rst

 Description
 ===========

-Update the configuration of previously requested lines, without releasing the line or introducing potential glitches.
+Update the woke configuration of previously requested lines, without releasing the line or introducing potential glitches.

 The configuration applies to all requested lines.

-The same :ref:`gpio-get-linehandle-config-rules` and :ref:`gpio-get-linehandle-config-support` that apply when requesting the lines also apply when updating the line configuration, with the additional restriction that a direction flag must be set.
+The same :ref:`gpio-get-linehandle-config-rules` and :ref:`gpio-get-linehandle-config-support` that apply when requesting the lines also apply when updating the woke line configuration, with the woke additional restriction that a direction flag must be set.
 Requesting an invalid configuration, including without a direction flag set, is an error (**EINVAL**).